Analysis of multiscale integrators for multiple attractors and irreversible Langevin samplers: HMM integrator for irreversible Langevin sampling scheme

 This is not the most general choice for $C$, but it has the advantage that allows to choose $C$ independently of $\beta$.
 One such choice of $C(z)$ is $C(z)=J\nabla U(z)$, where $J$ is any antisymmetric matrix.
 These conditions mean that the flow generated by $C$ preserves Lebesgue measure since it is divergence-free, at the same time, since $U$ is a constant of the motion, the micro-canonical measure on the surfaces $\{U = z\}$ are preserved as well.
+Let us remark that in physics terminology, a Langevin equation is a second-order dynamics which also include momentum variables in addition to the ``position variable'' $Z_t$ as in the overdamped equation \eqref{eq:overdamp}.
+The physical Langevin equation is in fact irreversible due to the momentum degree of freedom, while here we have adopted the conventional name of irreversible Langevin sampler for the first-order dynamics \eqref{eq:irrevSDE} with additional irreversible drift on the overdamped Langevin equations.

 The amplitude of the irreversible drift in \eqref{eq:irrevSDE} is chosen to be $\frac{1}{\veps}$.
 We will consider the regime that $\veps \ll 1$.
 Using the large deviation action functional of the empirical measure, it is shown in \cite{ReyBelletSpiliopoulos2014,ReyBelletSpiliopoulos2015} that the dynamics \eqref{eq:irrevSDE} converges faster to the invariant measure for a larger irreversible drift, i.e., as $\veps$ becomes smaller.
 From another point of view, as will be recalled in section~\ref{sec:averaging}, in the limit $\veps \to 0$, the slow component associated to the solution of the SDE \eqref{eq:irrevSDE} converges to the averaging limit which is a diffusion on an associated graph, and hence the entropy associated with the iso-surfaces of $U$ is completely removed and only the energetic barrier is left in the limit.\footnote{While it is possible to combine the irreversible sampling with other techniques to overcome the energetic barrier, we will not go further in this direction as it is not the focus of the current work.} In \cite{ReyBelletSpiliopoulos2015} it is also established that the asymptotic (as $t\rightarrow\infty$) variance of the estimator is decreasing in $\veps$ and in the limit as $\veps\downarrow 0$, it converges to the asymptotic (as $t\rightarrow\infty$) variance of the corresponding sampling problem on the graph where the limiting diffusion lives.